 - Desktop app

-- Magnification barriers may make it difficult for users with low vision to navigate and operate Zoom online.
+- Magnification barriers may make it difficult for users with low vision to perceive icons.

-- The focus styling, which shows users navigating via keyboard where they are navigating to, is sometimes not visible or hard to see making it difficult for users to operate Zoom online via keyboard navigation.
+- The focus styling, which shows where users navigating via keyboard are on the page, is sometimes not visible or hard to see making it difficult to operate Zoom via keyboard navigation.
 This may impact users who have a motor disability and so can not navigate via mouse or trackpad.

 - The interface cannot be magnified with browser magnification settings (Ctrl + or Zoom) or navigated with a keyboard, which may impact users with low vision who magnify the screen to read and those with motor disabilities who use a keyboard to navigate.